-Productivity is an issue for the entire agricultural sector, which in Indonesia employs approximately 40 million people", characterized by out-dated techniques, overexploitation of soils (resulting in impoverishment) and waste of water resources.
+Productivity is an issue for the entire agricultural sector, which in Indonesia employs approximately 40 million people, characterized by out-dated techniques, overexploitation of soils (resulting in impoverishment) and waste of water resources.
 In this context, the urbanisation process underway does not help, reducing the supply of labour and increasing consumer demand.
 This translates into a need for quality mechanisation, also through precision farming for the rationalisation of available resources and optimisation of harvest yields, increasing sustainability in the medium and long term.
 In addition to mechanisation and quality production, there is also an opportunity for Italian contribution in the packaging phase of the final product, whether raw or processed.
-In this case, the data confirms Italy's strong position: out of the €524 million in machinery exported to Indonesia in 2016, €115 million was for packaging machinery (40% of all general-purpose machinery exported to the country) and €43 million for food processing machinery (21% of special-purpose machinery exported to Indonesia).
+In this case, the data confirms Italy's strong position: out of the $\in$ 524 million in machinery exported to Indonesia in 2016, $\in$ 115 million was for pack-aging machinery (40% of all general-purpose machinery exported to Indonesia).